mhydara0624/Ecommercestore/README.md

 <li> Heroku

 # Getting Started
 This E-commerce store will be a full stack MERN application that will be depolyed on Heroku.
 This application will be a website with a store page displaying various products along with their price and other information.
 Clicking onto the add cart button will add the products to a functional shopping cart.
+In addition it will have a checkout page with a form for payment.

 # ERD
  <img src = 'mdpictures/Ecommerce ERD1.png'>